Last updated September 30, 2013.

 - Call and conduct the annual Spring membership meeting and the Fall membership meeting and notify the Membership of the date, time, and place at least thirty (30) days prior to each meeting.

-- Oversee/Review/Coordinate the IaAWP Newsletter including the establishment of the publication deadlines and notifying the Membership of said deadlines.
+- Oversee/Review/Coordinate with the editor, the IaAWP Newsletter including the establishment of the publication deadlines and notifying the Membership of said deadlines

 - Assist in training and preparing the President-Elect to take over the duties/responsibilities of the Presidency.